jeetsukumaran/cmake-pandocology/README.md

     src/
 ~~~

-you might place this file "`pandocology.cmake` in "`project/cmake/Modules`", and then add a line like the following either in the top-level "`CMakeLists.txt`" or any other "`CMakeLists.txt`" processed before the commands provided by "Pandocology" are needed:
+ou might place the file "`pandocology.cmake` in "`project/cmake/Modules`", and then add a line like the following either in the top-level "`CMakeLists.txt`" or any other "`CMakeLists.txt`" processed before the commands provided by "Pandocology" are needed:

 ~~~
 LIST(APPEND CMAKE_MODULE_PATH "${CMAKE_SOURCE_DIR}/cmake/Modules")